 There is nothing better on a sunny day than chucking the kids, the dog and a picnic basket full of goodies in the back of the car and setting off somewhere for the day.
 Here in the North East we are very lucky to be near so many amazing outdoor spaces.

 Allen Banks & Staward Gorge, Bardon Mill, NE47 7BP.
-Parking and toilets (although these are currently closed due to COVID).
+Parking and toilets (although last time I was there which was in December they were closed).
 Enjoy your picnic at one of the tables or there is plenty of space for blankets on a large grassy area before you take a stroll along the river bank and explore the various paths.

 Bolam Lake, Ponteland, NE20 0HE.
-A nice flat easy walk around the lake and there is a cafe and toilets available too (although the cafe is currently closed due to COVID) .
+A nice flat easy walk around the lake and there is a cafe and toilets available too.

 Beaches of the beaten track!
 We have so many beautiful beaches to choose from!